-If your opponents have a first innings deficit of 200 runs or more in at test match (150 runs in a four day match), you will be invited to enforce the follow on.
+If your opponents have a first innings deficit of 200 runs or more in a test match (150 runs in a four day match), you will be invited to enforce the follow on.

-Tip: As there are clear advantages to the team issuing the invitation, it is recommended you answer Yes when prompted.
+Tip: As there are clear advantages to the team issuing the invitation, it is generally recommended you answer Yes when prompted, although there are situations in which you may want to give your bowlers a rest or take advantage of a wearing pitch at the end of a match.